 - All other symptoms improve (loss of taste/smell may persist and need not delay the end of isolation).

-In the event personnel are in close contact or otherwise exposed to someone confirmed to be infected with COVID-19, or report the presence of symptoms associated with COVID-19, SCA follows active CDC guidelines.
+In the event personnel are in close contact or otherwise exposed to someone confirmed to be infected with COVID-19, or report the presence of symptoms associated with COVID-19, SCA follows active CDC and FDA guidelines.
 When possible and indicated, personnel will be required to test negative before returning to service or to be in the company of others.
+Due to the eﬃcacy of at-home and ‘point of contact’ tests, two tests taken 48 hours apart are required to cleared for work or service.
 Additionally, groups may enact more strict masking protocols, such as masking in living or vehicle situations.